muratk3n/thirdwave/en/2020/01/global-green-new-deal.md

 * Efficiency of electricity and hydrogen over combustion in transportation

-* Efficiency of electricity over combustion for industrial heat

 * Efficiency of moving low-temperature building air and water hear with heat pumps